dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

 As you can see module uses 4 pins well actually only 3 of them since the left most pin is used for NFC data.
-Yes Samsung batteries have NFC antennas glued on the batteries and not build it to the phone!
-Since I did not really need the NFC I did not bother connecting it.
-Also as mentioned before **thermal resistors** are also a part of the battery, that's why we used 12k Ω resistor, because we need to fool the phone into believing that battery temperature is OK.
+Yes Samsung batteries have NFC antennas glued on the batteries and not build it into the phone, since I did not really need the NFC I did not bother connecting it.
+Also, as mentioned before **thermal resistors** are also a part of the battery, that's why we used 12k Ω resistor, because we need to fool the phone into believing that battery temperature is OK.